 How to get to Qeshm Island

-Transport on Qeshm Island: Once you reach the island it can get a bit tricky.
-Taxi’s will offer to drive you around the island for roughly 40$ a day.
+Transport on Qeshm Island: Once you reach the island it can get a bit tricky as taxis can be quite expensive compared to the taxis on the mainland (in Feb.
+2017 we were quoted 1.5 million rial or ±40$ per day for the 4 of us).
 Renting a car might be the best option if you want some freedom on the island.
 This nonetheless might be a bit tricky if you do not speak the language.
-We ended up renting a car, paying 140$ for 3 days, which honestly did not have the best quality.
-Renting a 4×4 car might be the best, but can get a bit expensive if you are on a budget though.
+We ended up renting a car, paying 140$ for 3 days including insurance, which honestly did not have the best quality.
+Renting a 4×4 car might be the best, but can get a bit expensive if you are traveling Iran on a budget though.

 Accommodation on Qeshm Island

 Assad’s Place: One of the most well known, and only places, to stay on Qeshm Island is Assad’s place.
 However, we would rather rate this accommodation as average during our stay here in March ’17 and it did not live up to the reviews many people had left about the accommodation.
 The accommodation was very basic with thin mats on the floor, in a room that barely fit the 4 of us, which is something we did not mind.
 The food was good, but nothing special compared to the many delicious meals you will eat in Iran, the disappointing part of the meal was that the TV was so loud that we barely had the opportunity to have a conversation with each other as Assad wanted to watch his show, which made us feel rather unwelcome.